'Chefs for Vets' gives free, homecooked meals to veterans

-The layers of this story start with Chip "Chef Chipper" Panico, the owner and chef at AAA Catering.
+The layers of this story start with Chip "Chef Chipper" Panico, the owner and chef at AAA Catering in Lansdale, Pennsylvania .

 "One of the most intimate things that people can share is a meal," he said.
 "Food is love, love makes people happy, and I know food so that is the best way for me to spread love, spread positivity."